This is the multi-page printable view of this section. Click here to print.

 Helm

-The helm chart is available in this folder deployment/helm
+The helm chart is available on the official falcosecurity/charts repository

 .